TooTallNate/NodObjC/README.md

 // -> NSRect struct
 ```

-There's literally thousands of other Objective-C resources and tutorials out
+There's a plethora of other Objective-C resources and tutorials out there.
-there.

 You should definitely have Apple's official [Mac][MacDev] or [iOS][iOSDev] API
 docs handy at all times.